Three young female students stand outside of classroom holding books, rural India

 Adobe Photos

-Empowering women and girls is one of the most effective sustainable development levers, yet women’s rights sadly remain severely underfunded.
+Empowering women and girls is one of the most effective sustainable development levers, yet initiatives to expand women’s rights and inclusion remain woefully underfunded.

 The areas with the fastest population growth also have some of the worst gender equality scores.
-When women are free to choose what happens to their bodies and lives, average family size plummets, as is evident in all countries with below-replacement fertility rates.
+On the other hand, when women are free to choose what happens to their bodies and lives, and when they have opportunities to receive an education and participate in the formal economy, average family size plummets, as evidenced by the many countries—two-thirds of all countries in the world—with below-replacement fertility rates (an average of 2.1 or fewer lifetime births per woman).

-Girls who grow up in households in poor settings, alongside large numbers of siblings, often face barriers to enrolling in school or completing their educations—they are frequently needed at home to help care for younger siblings, and their parents often can’t afford school fees for all of their children.
-When parents can only afford to send some of their children to school, they typically send the boys.
+Girls in low-income countries who grow up in poor households, alongside large numbers of siblings, often face barriers to enrolling in school or completing their educations—they are frequently needed at home to help care for younger siblings, and their parents often can’t afford school fees and supplies for all of their children.
+When parents can only manage to send some of their children to school, they typically send the boys.

-Additionally, when couples have many children, they often submit their daughters to early marriage in order to reduce their burden of support, and in some cultures, to receive a much-needed dowry payment.
-Child marriage typically leads to early and frequent childbearing and a life of unpaid subsistence work and child rearing.
-And that’s only if girls survive young motherhood.
-Sadly, the leading cause of death worldwide for girls 15-19 is complications from pregnancy and childbirth, and adolescent girls are also disproportionately affected by HIV/AIDS.
+Additionally, when couples have many children, they often submit their daughters to early marriage in order to reduce their burden of support, and in some cultures, to receive a desperately-needed dowry payment.

 Every single year, 12 million girls are married before they reach 18.
 According to UNICEF, regional levels of child marriage are as follows: